arenadata/airflow/docs/apache-airflow-providers-apache-hbase/operators.rst

 Viewing Backup History
 """"""""""""""""""""""

-The :class:`~airflow.providers.apache.hbase.operators.hbase.HBaseBackupHistoryOperator` operator is used to retrieve backup history information.
+The :class:`~airflow.providers.arenadata.hbase.operators.hbase.HBaseBackupHistoryOperator` operator is used to retrieve backup history information.

-Use the ``backup_set_name`` parameter to get history for a specific backup set, or ``backup_path`` to get history for a backup location.
+Use the ``backup_set_name`` parameter to filter history by backup set, or ``backup_path`` to filter by backup location.

 .. code-block:: python